The Chaucer Studio is a nonprofit organization assisted by the English

 -

-as teaching aids they provide performed readings of text originally
+As teaching aids they provide performed readings of text originally

 composed for oral delivery and models demonstrating the pronunciation